Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Wonderful Story of the MI Provider

-This blog will be part 6 of the WinDc Refresh Schedule series.
-This time I am showing you some more pieces of information related to how the policies are been set back to its desired state when the “Refresh Schedule created by declared configuration to refresh any setting changed on the device” kicks in.
+This blog is part 6 of the WinDc (Windows Declared Configuration) Refresh Schedule series.
+This time, I am showing you some more information related to how the policies are set back to their desired state when the “Refresh Schedule created by declared configuration to refresh any setting changed on the device” kicks in.
 The MI Provider, DSC, and the MOF file are definitely the keywords!

 1. Introduction

-While spending some time looking at the DMOrchestrator (AKA the Chef) and looking at some of the message analyzer traces I got, I stumbled upon some fun things
+While looking at the DMOrchestrator (AKA the Chef) and some of the message analyzer traces I received, I stumbled upon some fun things.

 ,